Use GitHub Copilot to Supercharge Your Coding in VS Code

 Running Commands (/)

-• /explain - Explain selected code
+• /explain — explain selected code

-• /fix - Fix issues in code
+• /fix — fix issues in code

-• /tests - Generate test cases
+• /tests — generate test cases

-• /doc - Generate documentation
+• /doc — generate documentation

-• /new - Create new files/features
+• /new — scaffold new files/projects

 Fix issues in a specific file: